X

 First, prepare the courgettes: cut them in half horizontally, then scoop out the flesh using a small knife and a spoon, leaving an edge of about 8mm (1/3in).
 Reserve the flesh.
 Sprinkle the inside with salt and let the halves drain (upside down) on a clean tea towel to get rid of as much moisture as possible.

 Meanwhile, preheat the oven to 180 degrees Celsius (360F) and prepare the filling.
 Boil the quinoa according to package instructions.
-Heat the olive oil in a large skillet, add the onion and sauté until translucent.
-Add the garlic, sweet corn and roughly chopped courgette flesh.
-Sauté for about 5 minutes, then add the quinoa and tomatoes and sauté a couple of more minutes.
+Heat the olive oil in a large skillet, add the onion, and sauté until translucent.
+Add the garlic, sweet corn, and roughly chopped courgette flesh.
+Sauté for about 5 minutes, then add the quinoa and tomatoes and sauté for a couple of more minutes.
 Take the pan from the heat and stir in the basil and parmesan.
 Rub the insides of the courgettes with a little olive oil and fill to capacity with the quinoa mix.
-Bake in the preheated oven until the courgette is done (check by piercing the flesh with the point of a knife) and the filling starts to brown lightly on top, about 30 minutes.
+Bake for about 30 minutes, until the courgette is tender (check with a knife) and the filling browns lightly on top.

 Subscribe to the newsletter for gardening tips and seasonal advice sent to your inbox every week.